Samhain: In Irish mythology

 Some tales suggest that offerings or sacrifices were made at Samhain.
-In the Lebor Gabála Érenn (or 'Book of Invasions'), each Samhain the people of Nemed had to give two-thirds of their children, their corn and their milk to the monstrous Fomorians.
-The Fomorians seem to represent the harmful or destructive powers of nature; personifications of chaos, darkness, death, blight and drought.
+In the Lebor Gabála Érenn (or 'Book of Invasions'), each Samhain the people of Nemed had to give two-thirds of their children, their corn, and their milk to the monstrous Fomorians.
+The Fomorians seem to represent the harmful or destructive powers of nature; personifications of chaos, darkness, death, blight, and drought.
 This tribute paid by Nemed's people may represent a "sacrifice offered at the beginning of winter, when the powers of darkness and blight are in the ascendant".
 According to the later Dindsenchas and the Annals of the Four Masters—which were written by Christian monks—Samhain in ancient Ireland was associated with a god or idol called Crom Cruach.
-The texts claim that a first-born child would be sacrificed at the stone idol of Crom Cruach in Magh Slécht.
+The texts claim that a firstborn child would be sacrificed at the stone idol of Crom Cruach in Magh Slécht.
 They say that King Tigernmas, and three-fourths of his people, died while worshiping Crom Cruach there one Samhain.

-The legendary kings Diarmait mac Cerbaill and Muirchertach mac Ercae each die a threefold death on Samhain, which involves wounding, burning and drowning, and of which they are forewarned.
+The legendary kings Diarmait mac Cerbaill and Muirchertach mac Ercae each die a threefold death on Samhain, which involves wounding, burning, and drowning, and of which they are forewarned.
 In the tale Togail Bruidne Dá Derga ('The Destruction of Dá Derga's Hostel'), king Conaire Mór also meets his death on Samhain after breaking his geasa (prohibitions or taboos).
-He is warned of his impending doom by three undead horsemen who are messengers of Donn, god of the dead.
-The Boyhood Deeds of Fionn tells how each Samhain the men of Ireland went to woo a beautiful maiden who lives in the fairy mound on Brí Eile (Croghan Hill).
+He is warned of his impending doom by three undead horsemen who are messengers of Donn, the god of the dead.
+The Boyhood Deeds of Fionn tells how each Samhain the men of Ireland went to woo a beautiful maiden who lives in the fairy mound on Brí Éile (Croghan Hill).
 It says that each year someone would be killed "to mark the occasion", by persons unknown.
 Some academics suggest that these tales recall human sacrifice, and argue that several ancient Irish bog bodies (such as Old Croghan Man) appear to have been kings who were ritually killed, some of them around the time of Samhain.

 In the Echtra Neraí ('The Adventure of Nera'), King Ailill of Connacht sets his retinue a test of bravery on Samhain night.
 He offers a prize to whoever can make it to a gallows and tie a band around a hanged man's ankle.
-Each challenger is thwarted by demons and runs back to the king's hall in fear.
-However, Nera succeeds, and the dead man then asks for a drink.
-Nera carries him on his back and they stop at three houses.
+Demons thwart each challenger, who runs back to the king's hall in fear.
+However, Nera succeeds, and the dead man asks for a drink.
+Nera carries him on his back, and they stop at three houses.
 They enter the third, where the dead man drinks and spits it on the householders, killing them.
 Returning, Nera sees a fairy host burning the king's hall and slaughtering those inside.
 He follows the host through a portal into the Otherworld.
 Nera learns that what he saw was only a vision of what will happen the next Samhain unless something is done.
-He is able to return to the hall and warns the king.
+He returns to the hall and warns the king.